Additional Payroll Requests

 Re-enrolment is still compliant every three years and penalties will apply if Re-declaration of Compliance is not submitted within five calendar months of the third anniversary of your staging date.

-Employment Allowance remains at £3,000 claim for 2020/21 unless “de minimis state aid” applies.
+From 6 April 2022 the Employment Allowance has increased to £5000 unless “de minimis state aid” applies.
 For more clarification on this there is a State Aid Manual available online.

 Holiday Pay and Entitlement